 The scuba certification phase is facilitated by the Colorado Scuba Diving Academy.
 Instructors lead the confined water dive section over several days in a local pool.
 Led by knowledgeable Divemasters, Coralition students participate in a series of equipment assembly tasks, skill workshops, and dive technique challenges.
 If a student has not yet met a specific criteria, they use feedback and revised effort to show progress.
 Since Colorado is a landlocked state and scuba certification requires open water dives in deeper water, the Coralition has to be creative.
 For these final dives, the group travels to Homestead Crater, a 65-foot deep thermal spring in nearby Utah, to demonstrate their skills for their final certification dives.

-Fundraising, Promotion, and Research
+Fundraising, Promotion, Research, and Public Presentation

 From its inception, one of the guiding principles of the Coralition has been that any student, regardless of socioeconomic background or scientific understanding, can participate in a Florida coral restoration adventure if they have a passion for the environment and are committed to making the project a reality.
 Fulfilling this principle requires a lot of creative problem-solving and teamwork...far more than what could be accomplished during three Intensive weeks.
 A great deal of work and learning takes place throughout year.
 Dr. Strand schedules regular meetings, much like after school clubs, for tackling a variety of projects to help students prepare for and fund their trip to Florida.